 - Closure actions at the Depot began immediately after the BRAC 95 decision and culminated with the cessation of mission operations on 30 September 1997. - A government caretaker force retained several facilities until June 2001. - DA prepared and published a report of excess. - Federal screening to identify facility uses by other non-DOD entities was completed in March 1996. - Homeless assistance screening was completed, and HUD approved the redevelopment plan in September 1997.
 This included four military housing units to be used by a local homeless provider and one warehouse (Building 972) to be used by a homeless assistance provider. - On 23 February 2001, DA signed a FOST document sponsored by HUD to transfer Parcel 2 to a veteran service organization.
 This parcel, consisting of 6.52 acres of land and seven buildings, provides housing for veterans.
 DA signed the deed for this parcel on 26 September 2001. - On 27 September 2001, DA signed a FOST for Parcel 1.
 This parcel consisted of 18.03 acres of land and six buildings, including the main administration building.
 DA signed the deed to the City of Memphis Police Department for 4.67 acres of Parcel 1 on 6 February 2002.
-DA signed the deed to DRC for 13.36 acres of Parcel 1 on 6 May 2002. - On 4 March 2003, DA signed an LIFC giving DRC sole proprietary interest in the property on the MI pending transfer by deed.
+DA signed the deed to DRC for 13.36 acres of Parcel 1 on 6 May 2002.

-- On 1 July 2004, DA signed a FOST for approximately 356.68 acres of land and 65 buildings on the MI.
+- On 4 March 2003, DA signed an LIFC giving DRC sole proprietary interest in the property on the MI pending transfer by deed. - On 1 July 2004, DA signed a FOST for approximately 356.68 acres of land and 65 buildings on the MI.
 DA signed a Letter of Assignment to DOI/NPS for 46.74 acres (MI golf course) on 29 September 2005.
 DOI/NPS and the City of Memphis signed the deed transferring the golf course on 8 August and 12 October 2006, respectively.
 On 4 April 2006, DA signed the deed transferring 302.48 acres of the MI to the DRC. - On 4 March 2005, DA signed a FOST for approximately 41.17 acres of land on Dunn Field.
 On 2 September 2005, DA signed the deed transferring 1.57 acres to the City of Memphis for the Hayes Road expansion project.
 DA signed a Letter of Assignment to DOI/NPS for 17.66 acres on 27 September 2005; however, that property was returned to DA because it was rejected by the intended end recipient, the City of Memphis.
 On 28 July 2006, CESAM on behalf of DA offered the remaining FOST 4 property (39.42 acres) for public sale.
 As of 1 November 2006, CESAM had received two bids that were rejected by DA as the bids were below market value.
 CESAM continued the public sale until April 2007.
-On 17 October 2007, DA signed the deed transferring the FOST 4 property to a private development firm. - On 12 September 2007, TDEC amended the Notice of Hazardous Substance Site filed on 6 June 1989 with the Office of Registrar of Deeds for Shelby County, Tennessee to delete the eastern portion of Dunn Field included on Finding of Suitability to Transfer (FOST) 4.
+On 17 October 2007, DA signed the deed transferring the FOST 4 property to a private development firm. - On 12 September 2007, TDEC amended the Notice of Hazardous Substance Site filed on 6 June 1989 with the Office of Registrar of Deeds for Shelby County, Tennessee to delete the eastern portion of Dunn Field included on FOST 4. - On 15 October 2009, the Depot submitted a FOST for approximately 24 acres of Dunn Field to the BCT for review and comment and also submitted a FOST for approximately 196 acres of the MI to DA for review and comment.